 NOW THEREFORE, in consideration of the foregoing recitals, subject to each and all of the following terms and conditions, and for good and valuable consideration, the receipt of which is hereby acknowledged, Seller and Buyer hereby agree to modify the Purchase Agreement as follows:

 1. Retained Litigation Claims.
-Buyer acknowledges that the rights of Seller’s bankruptcy estate or any assignee or designee to bring avoidance actions pursuant to Sections 544-550 of the Bankruptcy Code shall not be conveyed to Buyer.
+Buyer acknowledges that the rights of Seller’s bankruptcy estate or any assignee or designee to bring avoidance actions pursuant to Sections 544-550 of the Bankruptcy Code or any other potential litigation claim of Seller shall not be conveyed to Buyer.

 2. Closing.
 The consummation of the sale and conveyance of the Property to Buyer evidenced by the recordation of the Grant Deed (the “Close of Escrow” or “Closing”) shall occur on a date mutually agreed upon by Buyer and Seller that is on or before the date fourteen (14) days after the entry of a Sale Order by the Bankruptcy Court, but in no event later than June 30, 2024 (the “Closing Date”).